The history of our family business

 2006

-Jörg Mattfeld leaves gives up active management duties and hands over the company to his son Kai.
+Jörg Mattfeld retires from active management and hands over the company to his son Kai.
+Following an amendment to the EC approval regulation, the cutting plant becomes the first EC approved cutting plant in Hamburg.

 2010

-The processing business continues to grow.
-As part of the building modifications, a new department is created that makes the first few cook and chill products – the artisan convenience food production.
+The cutting plant continues to grow.
+As part of the conversion measures, a new department is created in which the first cook and chill products are produced - the convenience factory.

 2014

-Peter Mattfeld & Sohn serves around 1,300 customers in its various departments every day.
-130 employees work on the business’s total floor space of around 13,000 square metres (139,900 square feet).
+Peter Mattfeld & Sohn serves around 1,300 customers every day in its various departments.
+A total of 130 employees work in the company's 13,000 m² of floor space.

 2016